O'Hara Catholic School

-The O'Hara Catholic School in Eugene, Oregon, United States, was established in 1889.
-It is part of the Roman Catholic Archdiocese of Portland in Oregon.

-O'Hara Catholic School is a school of St. Mary Roman Catholic Church.
-It is a preschool through 8th grade school.

-It is accredited through Western Catholic Education Association.
+O'Hara Catholic School is a private, coeducational Catholic K–8 school in Eugene, Oregon, United States, serving ten parishes of the Roman Catholic Archdiocese of Portland in Oregon.
+It was originally established in 1889 as the parochial school for St. Mary Roman Catholic Church in downtown Eugene, and became an area school in 1971.
+It is accredited through Western Catholic Educational Association.